 Tolerant?
 On the whole I think we are.
 Many of us have given up our normal way of life in order to preserve life.
 Keeping that safe distance has now become normal for most of us.
 Some are still ignorant to the dangers of not distancing of course but others are genuinely putting themselves in harms way in order to help maintain our health, freedom and way of life.

 Some things never change.
-Our Police are still here to look after and protect us
+Our Police are still here to look after us and protect us

 Policing The Streets

 It can’t have escaped your attention that the police are continuing to do their primary rolls as well as policing the streets to make sure we keep a safe distance.
-I read on social media today that a group of people had been dispersed for quad biking in some local Lincolnshire woods.
+I read on social media recently that a group of people had been dispersed for quad biking in some local Lincolnshire woods.
 Not only had they ignored the social distancing rules but it appears that they had travelled from Bedfordshire to do it!
-Personally I find it hard to comprehend that people would knowingly put lives in danger like this and I feel both sorry for and proud of our Lincolnshire police who constantly put themselves in harms way to deal with these acts of lunacy.
+Personally I find it hard to comprehend that people would knowingly put lives in danger like this.
+I feel both sorry for, and proud of our Lincolnshire police who constantly put themselves in harms way to deal with these acts of lunacy.